Overview

 How to Prepare

-What is hair replacement surgery/hair transplantation?
+What is hair restoration surgery/hair transplantation?

-DHT (Dihydrotestosterone) is a natural metabolite of the human body and the main reason for hair loss in both male and female pattern baldness.
-In male pattern baldness hair typically grows only in a horseshoe shape around the head.
-Female pattern baldness is characterized by diffuse thinning of the hair on the entire scalp, although some women have hair loss that mimics male pattern baldness.
+DHT (dihydrotestosterone) is a natural metabolite of the human body and the main reason for hair loss in both male and female pattern baldness.
+In male pattern baldness, hair typically grows only in a horseshoe shape around the head.
+Female pattern baldness is characterized by diffuse thinning of the hair on the entire scalp (although some women have hair loss that mimics male pattern baldness).

 Hair transplantation for male pattern baldness depends upon the concept of “donor dominance” of hair follicles.
-That is, hair taken from the head below the top of the ears are genetically programmed to never fall out.
+That is, hair taken from the head below the top of the ears is genetically programmed to never fall out.
 Those hairs can be transplanted to the frontal hairline, never to be lost due to further balding.

 Due to the diffuse affect DHT has on female hair, a very small percentage of women are good candidates for hair transplant.
 This small group includes:

-- Women who have had previous cosmetic or plastic surgery and are concerned about hair loss around the incision sites.
+- Women who’ve had previous cosmetic or plastic surgery and are concerned about hair loss around the incision sites.

 - Women with alopecia marginalis, a condition that looks very similar to traction alopecia.